MiladJoodi/MiladJoodi/README.md

 🔸  I'm constantly learning and improving my skills in web development. <br>
 🔸 I always strive to deliver high-quality code and user experiences. <br>
+What I Do. <br>
 🔸 Expertise in developing User Interface and RESTful APIs.\
-🔸 Proficient in creating dynamic, responsive, and user-centric Front-End applications.\
+🔸 Proficient in creating dynamic, responsive, and user-centric Front-End applications. <br>
 🔸 I create web applications with a focus on user experience and performance. <br>
 </p>